What is domestic violence?

 What will be considered to be domestic violence?

-- Sexual abuse – if the complainant is being forced by the respondent to perform a sexual act, for example, rape.
+- Sexual abuse – if the complainant is being forced by the respondent to perform a sexual act, for example, the respondent may force the complainant to have sexual intercourse with him/her.

 - Economic abuse – if the complainant suffers financial damages caused by the respondent, for example, where the respondent sells household property or uses a joint bank account for personal use without the consent of the complainant.